 Applying to get your licence back

-If your driver’s licence has been cancelled, an application to the Magistrates’ Court of Victoria or VicRoads may need to be made to get it back.
+If your driver’s licence has been cancelled, you may need to make an application to the Magistrates’ Court of Victoria or VicRoads to get it back.

 Changes to court order and alcohol interlock requirements from 1 December 2019.

 Learn more about the changes to court order and alcohol interlock requirements from 1 December 2019 and how they may affect you.

 If you need to apply to the Magistrates’ Court to get your licence back, the relevant order is called a licence eligibility order.